 Sa-kiera T. J. Hudson

-In the Sidanius and Cikara Labs, she is interested in the psychological and biological underpinnings of social dominance by exploring the relationship between preferences for hierarchy (i.e. SDO) and testosterone levels as well as SDO and (counter-) empathy.
-In a separate line of work, she is examining how racial and gender hierarchies intersect as they relate to expressing and experiencing prejudice.
-In the Banaji lab, she is looking at the origins of social hierarchical perception by asking when and how children come to represent social categories of gender as social dominance hierarchies as well as the implicit representations of racial slurs.
+Kiera is interested in two broad questions: What are the psychological and biological roots of power hierarchies and how do these hierarchies intersect to influence experiences and perceptions?
+In response to the first question, she is interested in the psychological and biological underpinnings of social dominance by exploring the relationship between preferences for hierarchy (i.e. SDO) and (counter-) empathy in situations of competition and threat.
+She is also examining the origins of social dominance developmentally, asking when and how children come to represent social categories of gender as social dominance hierarchies as well as the implicit representations of racial slurs.
+Finally, in collaboration with Dr. Richeson, she is investigating the sociocontextual factors underpinning reactions to increasing levels of diversity in America.